jgilles118/james_gilles/README.md

-# The best developer in EARTH!!James Gilles
+# The best developer on EARTH!!James Gilles
 Let the fun begin!!
 Now on the Lenovo IdeaPad5!!